-CAPT Marc J. Miguez, a native of New Iberia, Louisiana, enlisted in the United States Marine Corps in December 1985.
+Captain Marc J. Miguez, a native of New Iberia Louisiana enlisted in the United States Marine Corps in December 1985.
 In June 1986, he reported to Parris Island, South Carolina for recruit training.
 Upon completion of recruit training, he reported to 3rd Force Reconnaissance Company, Mobile, Alabama.
 During his tour with 3rd Force (1986-1993), he completed numerous military schools and deployments.
-He was a member of a select group that augmented 2nd Force Reconnaissance Company that participated in Operations DESERT SHIELD / DESERT STORM.
+He was a member of a select group that augmented 2nd Force Reconnaissance Company during combat Operations DESERT SHIELD / DESERT STORM.
 During this time he attended the University of South Alabama and received a Bachelor of Arts degree in June 1993.
 In March 1994, he received a commission as an Ensign in the United States Navy through the Aviation Officer Candidate School (AOCS) program at NAS Pensacola, Florida.
 He then completed flight school and was designated a Naval Flight Officer in May 1995.
 After the completion of flight school, he received orders to the “Grim Reapers” of VF-101 at Naval Air Station Oceana, Virginia, for initial training in the F-14 TOMCAT.
 In August 1996 he reported to his first fleet assignment, the “Diamondbacks” of VF-102.
 There, he deployed in support of Operation SOUTHERN WATCH aboard USS GEORGE WASHINGTON (CVN-73) and USS JOHN F KENNEDY (CV-67).

-CAPT Miguez has accumulated approximately 3,000 flight hours in both the F-14 and F/A-18 and over 1,000 carrier-arrested landings.
-He is entitled to wear the Defense Meritorious Service Medal, two Air Medals (two Strike Flight awards), three Navy Commendation medals, and Combat Action Ribbon as well as numerous unit commendations and awards.
+Captain Miguez has accumulated over 4,000 flight hours in both the F-14 and F/A-18 and over 1,000 carrier-arrested landings.
+He is entitled to wear the Defense Meritorious Service Medal, two Meritorious Service Medals, four Air Medals (four Strike Flight awards), three Navy Commendation Medals, and Combat Action Ribbon as well as numerous unit commendations and awards.